jyotik81/Project_one/README.md

 Below we list the variables with the greatest weight for the model in order of importance.
 ![variables](https://user-images.githubusercontent.com/111664141/216178850-6a95ede3-30fa-4368-9354-08e3f01e17dd.JPG)

-### Answer to the 3 questions:

-1) After a research study and accumulation of data, we came to a realisation that most people leave their job for various reasons, often not as serious or mandatory due to their health.
-With the data presented, we can that se correlation matrix shows that the primary reasons revolve around the younger age group returning to school, when it comes to retirement mostly, unsatisfaction with the work environment which leads to disatisfaction and in some cases permanent lay offs.

-2) To a certain degree, yes there is a relation among many other however health is not the main factor for employees leaving their jobs.
-As seen is the correlatio matrix and the heat map, many indicators showed revolved around different health factors that could leave to someone leaving their current job but comparing it to the other factors given, we can see that the correlation does not go above 0.80.

-3) What other major factors affect employees leaving their jobs, and what happens when health-related reasons are involved?
-After gathering, organising, cleaning, and evaluating the data, our team realised that retirement, returning to school for students, and workplace dissatisfaction are the main reasons why people leave their jobs.
-Now when it comes to some employees, our data suggest that many have pulmonary disease, asthma and diabetes.
-These are main factors employees leave due to their health.

 #### Tableau Analysis
 After the model was finalized, we used Tableau software as a tool to visualize our findings.